keithjgrant/sidecar-beta/src/pages/ingredients/ten-bottle-bar.md

 ## 4. Brandy
 Many cocktails call for a Cognac.
-But let’s be honest: that’s a lot to spend on a mixer.
+But let’s be honest: that’s a lot to spend on something unless you’re sipping it neat.
 While I enjoy Cognac as much as the next guy, I typically stock a less expensive brandy like St. Remy VSOP or Paul Mason VSOP.
 Just make sure it’s a regular grape brandy though.